rajughoshdev/ansible-workshop/nginx+mysql+php+phpmyadmin/readme.md

 You need to modify your host machine's hosts file for Linux/Mac: `sudo vim /etc/hosts`; adding the line below:

-    192.168.99.100  yourhostname or yourdomainname.com
+    192.168.99.100 yourdomainname.com

-Where (`yourhostname or yourdomainname.com`) is the hostname you have configured in the `Vagrantfile`).
+After configuring, you can visit http://192.168.99.100 or http://yourdomainname.com in a browser, then you'll see the Nginx defult page or your create testing page.

-After configuring, you can visit http://192.168.99.100 or http://yourhostname or  http://yourdomainname.com in a browser, then you'll see the Nginx defult page or your create testing page.
+For PhpMyadmin you can visit http://192.168.99.100/phpmyadmin or http://yourdomainname.com/phpmyadmin in a browser, then you'll see the phpmyadmin login page.

-For PhpMyadmin you can visit http://192.168.99.100/phpmyadmin or http://yourhostname/phpmyadmin or  http://yourdomainname.com/phpmyadmin in a browser, then you'll see the phpmyadmin login page.
+Mysql created user name and password  `username: rajughosh password:demodb` or you can change very easily by modify `webserver/tasks/mysql.yml`